DLuensch/StereoVision-ADCensus/README.md

  *  cameraName: Name for the camera
  *  extrinsicFile: Is a file that would be created with "IntrinsicExtrinsicCalib"
  *  imagesXML: Is a OpenCV XML-File that contains the pathes to the images
+  * You need only 1 image from your camera (left or right camera)!
  *  dispsXML: Is a OpenCV XML-File that contains the pathes to the disparity maps
+  * Attention: You need the .yml disparity maps, which are created by the ADCensus!
+The disparity map must be the corresspondig file to the image at the imagesXML!
+See the samples in the project!
  *  scaleFactor: You can reduce the size with this parameter, if you have images bigger than your screen resolution.
 The value must be between 0 and 1.
 If you don't want to reduce the size, set the value to 1.